Networking Is the Best Way to Get Hired

 Facebook can be used in positive ways, though.
 You could post a message letting your friends know you're out on the market, or you've started a new business.
 Use good judgment and keep it clean and professional.

-Twitter: Get on Twitter and create a following of professionals.
+Get on Twitter and create a following of professionals.
 You can tweet your professional advice or solid opinions in your career field, but save the text-type tweets for another venue.
 You don't want a potential employer seeing a tweet such as, "Carrie and I just saw the best movie!
-Go see . . . " Etc. etc. - you get the idea.
+Go see . . . " etc. You get the idea.

-Professional Discussion Boards: If your field has an association or another network group, be sure to join it and attend meetings.
+If your field has an association or another networking group, be sure to join it and attend meetings.
 And be sure to participate in online discussion boards.
 You can get a reputation among your peers, any of whom might be able to refer you to the right job.
 Let the group know you're looking for work; they will help wherever they can.

 These are just a few strategies people use to get interviews; getting hired is the next step, and you can increase your odds by knowing how to interview well.